 Learn more about egg donation: Everything about egg donation

-To treat infertility using donated eggs; first, the egg donor volunteer is examined by a specialist doctor, and ultrasound is performed.
-Then tests like addiction, hepatitis, AIDS, etc. are taken from her.
+To treat infertility using donated eggs, first, the egg donor volunteer is examined by a specialist doctor, and an ultrasound is performed.
+Then tests like addiction, hepatitis, AIDS, etc., are taken from her.
 If the donor’s condition is approved by the doctor, she will receive an egg donation permit.

 In the next step, the doctor prescribes medications to coordinate the menstrual cycle of the recipient and the egg donor.
 This process may take about a month.